NiklasSkulll/Writigo/README.md

 ### Development Workflow

+**⚠️ Note: `main` and `dev` branches are protected**

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create a feature branch from `dev`: `git checkout dev && git checkout -b feature/amazing-feature`
 3. Make your changes and add tests
-4. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Commit your changes: `git commit -m 'feat(scope): add amazing feature'`
-5. Push to the branch: `git push origin feature/amazing-feature`
+5. Push to your feature branch: `git push origin feature/amazing-feature`
-6. Open a Pull Request
+6. Open a Pull Request to the `dev` branch

 ## 📖 Documentation